ehseebe/headless-wordpress/README.md

-# Little Note App
+# eightyaday portfolio & shop

-Headless Wordpress with React note app.
-Nothing wild, just working on writing nice code.
+Headless Wordpress with React portfolio and shop for eightyaday.